MaritaMalvinsdatter/semester-project-1/README.md

 - A registered user may add a Bid to another user’s Listing
 - A registered user may view Bids made on a Listing
 - An unregistered user may search through Listings

+##### Technical restrictions
+The company CTO has set the following technical restrictions:

+- Must use an approved CSS Framework
+- Must be hosted on an approved Static Host
+- Must use an approved Design Application
+- Must use an approved Planning Application

+##### Required links4
+The Product Owner has requested links to the following:

+- A Gantt chart for project timing
+- A design prototype
+- A style guide
+- A kanban project board
+- A repository link
+- A hosted application demo link

+##### Approved resources
+This list covers libraries and services that have been vetted by the company and approved for use.

+CSS processors:
+- SASS/SCSS
+- PostCSS

+CSS frameworks
+- Bootstrap (version >5.0.1)
+- Tailwind (version >3.0.0)
+- MUI (version >5.11.8)

+Hosting services
+- GitHub Pages
+- Netlify

+Design applications
+- Adobe XD
+- Figma
+- Sketch

+Planning applications
+- Trello
+- GitHub Projects